khuonghieu/python-practice/README.md

 - Move your code logic into a function that takes 2 parameters `make_step(number_of_sessions, number_of_stars)`.

-  Then you should call your function as `make_step(2, 'five')`.
+  Then you should be able to call your function as `make_step(2, 'five')`.

 - Move your dictionary maps into a class `Session` in a module called `enums`.

   It should be accessible via `enums.Session`.
 And update your `make_step`.

-- Create an exception `InvalidValue` extends from `Exception`.
+- Create an exception `InvalidValueException` extends from `Exception`.

-  It takes a message as the following: `InvalidValue('Invalid number of sessions')`.
+  It takes a message as the following: `InvalidValueException('Invalid number of sessions')`.

-- When `make_step` be called with invalid parameter, it should throw an `InvalidValue` exception.
+- When `make_step` be called with invalid parameter(s), it should throw an `InvalidValueException` exception.

   Try to catch and print out the message.